mbrezu/Cheat-JS/README.md

 This is an 'args and body' macro (the `test1, 1, test2, 2, test3, 3`
 is the 'args' part, `f(t1, t2, t3);` is the body).
 They are separated by a semicolon.
-Let's tell CheatJS about this macro:
+Let's tell Cheat-JS about this macro:

     > (cheat-js:register-args-and-body-macro "@whenLet")